Richmonders’ favorite nature walks and scenic hiking trails can be enjoyed by hikers and nature lovers at all levels.

 – Rockwood park.
 They have both natural and wide paved trails.
 Winds by a huge Lilly pond.

-- More things to do in and around Richmond:
+- More outdoor activities to do in and around Richmond:

 - The Ultimate List of RVA Parks and Playgrounds